WahomeKezia/Advanced_Algorithms/Graphs/Q1_SpanningTree.md

 (8, 4, 16) ,(7, 4, 8) ,(4, 11, 15) ,(7, 9, 16) ,(11, 7, 15) ,(7, 2, 12) ,(9, 10, 5)
 (9, 6, 5), (10, 5, 16) ,(10, 1, 47) ,(3, 5, 94) ,(1, 5, 20), (3, 6, 22) ,(6, 11, 13) ,(3, 1, 8) }

-with the vertices and edges defined , I applied the** Kruskal** and Prim's greedy algorithms to get the minimun Spanning tree:
+With the vertices and edges defined , I applied the** Kruskal** and **Prim's** greedy algorithms to get the minimun Spanning tree:
-See in files spanningTree.py
+See the implementation in SpanningTree.py <https://github.com/WahomeKezia/Advanced_Algorithms/blob/main/Graphs/SpanningTree.py>

 ##Results
 ---